aerospike-community/aerospike-graphite/README.md

 ## Introduction

 The `asgraphite.py` script gets Aerospike metrics into [Graphite](https://graphiteapp.org/).
-It is compatible with Aerospike databbase 4.x and Aerospike database 5, last tested with database server versions 4.9.9 and 5.1.0.
+It is compatible with Aerospike database 4.x and Aerospike database 5, last tested with database server versions 4.9.9 and 5.1.0.

 ## Community Development